 Liberal Democrats get preferences from Smokers, Democrats, Palmer, and anti-Greens.
 This will probably get them over 4%, at which point they would normally hope to pick up Sex/HEMP preferences.
-However, in WA the Sex Party is preferencing the Shooters.
-The Lib-Dems are unlikely to catch up with the Shooters or Nationals and so will be eliminated.
-At that point, Palmer and Democrat preferences will go to the Greens and the rest will go to the Nationals and then the Shooters.
+However, in WA the Sex Party is preferencing the Shooters which makes things very difficult.

 Liberals get no early preferences, and have to wait for DLP and Family First to drop out before they pick up more votes.
 It will come down to a bit of luck to see whether preferences will get the third Liberal home.